joseantoniopino/apache-vhost-orchestator/README.md

 The system follows SOLID principles:

 - **S (Single Responsibility)**: Each module has a single responsibility
-- **O (Open/Closed)**: The framework and database detection systems are extensible without modifying existing code
+- **O (Open/Closed)**: The framework, web server, and database detection systems are extensible without modifying existing code
 - **L (Liskov Substitution)**: Different detectors and engines are interchangeable
 - **I (Interface Segregation)**: Functions are grouped coherently
 - **D (Dependency Inversion)**: High-level modules don't depend on implementation details

+## 🔌 Extensibility for Web Servers

+AVO is designed with an architecture that allows adding support for different web servers through independent modules:

+- Each web server has its own module in `modules/webserver/`
+- Automatic detection of the installed server facilitates configuration
+- Common interfaces for configuration and cleanup operations
+- Specific documentation on how to implement support for new servers

+Examples of web servers that can be integrated into the system (current or future):
+- Apache HTTP Server
+- Nginx
+- Caddy
+- Lighttpd
+- Cherokee
+- LiteSpeed
+- and any other web server that supports virtual hosts

 ## ⚙️ Examples